kiba/Writings/atg/chp6_diplomacy.md

 The door opened up to a man and a woman.
 The smell of food waffled over the diplomat's nose.

-"I am special agent Daniel Fox and this is special agent Madison Smith," the male FBI agent introduced myself before the both of them sat down opposite of the diplomat.
+"I am special agent Daniel Fox and this is special agent Madison Smith," the male FBI agent introduced himself before the both of them sat down opposite of the diplomat.
 "Would you like a hot dog and a coke as you answer our questions?"

 "No," the diplomat said.